charles-uno/charles-uno.github.io/_drafts/2019-02-25-markdown-to-pdf.md

 tags: stem
 ---

 If we're writing a document that'll be released to the public, Word (or similar) is probably the tool for the job.
-It can pull in a letterhead template, tweak fonts and colors, drop in some images, and wrap the text around them.
-With a bit of finagling, Word's under-the-hood HTML/CSS[^2] has the horsepower to do basically whatever we want.
+We can pull in your company letterhead, tweak fonts and colors, drop in some images, and wrap the text around them.
+With some finagling, Word's under-the-hood HTML/CSS[^2] has the horsepower to do basically whatever we want.

 [^2]: If you change the `.docx` extension to `.zip`, you can unzip a Word document and look at the HTML and style elements for yourself!

-The thing is, a lot of times, I'm not looking to finagle.
-Word's default style looks mediocre, and I'd rather not fall down the rabbit hole of trying to fix it.
+The thing is, a lot of times, we're not looking to finagle.
+Word's default style looks mediocre, and we'd rather not fall down the rabbit hole of trying to fix it.
 And after a decade-plus of writing code, Word's mouse-heavy[^3] workflow feels like driving with the parking brake on.
-I just want to write my piece, hit a button, and have it look sharp!
+We just want to write our piece, hit a button, and have it look sharp!

 [^3]: The mouse is intuitive, but the keyboard is a much faster way to enter information into a computer -- especially if it needs to be precise.

 [Markdown](https://daringfireball.net/projects/markdown/basics) handles the first part nicely.

-Like Word, Markdown uses HTML under the hood to keep track of document structure.
-But whereas Word uses CSS to make things pretty and complicated, Markdown leaves out the cosmetic stuff completely.

-It lets us write the content and structure of a document without worrying about cosmetic details like font, color, spacing, and margins.

-Like Word, Markdown uses HTML under the hood.

-Markdown uses HTML under the hood, just like Word does, but without the CSS.

-To use web jargon, it's HTML without the CSS.
+It's basically the same shorthand seen in email and chat.
+To make a list, start each line with a dash.
+For emphasis, wrap a word in \*asterisks\*.
+There's also support for headers, links, footnotes, block quotes, images, and a few other common elements.
+This makes it easy to compose and organize a document without getting bogged down in cosmetic details.
+Font, color, spacing, margins, and other styles are applied after the fact.

+Technical [readmes](https://github.com/charles-uno/charles-uno.github.io/blob/master/README.md) are often written in Markdown.
+It's nicer to read than plain text, but still plays nicely with version control.
+Blogging is also increasingly done in Markdown (you can see this post [here](https://raw.githubusercontent.com/charles-uno/charles-uno.github.io/master/_drafts/2019-02-25-markdown-to-pdf.md)).
+Fonts and colors are set site-wide, so there's no need to worry about them post-by-post.
+Markdown documents can also be converted to PDFs using a tool called [Pandoc](https://pandoc.org/).

-Basically, Markdown is like that clunky [BBCode](https://en.wikipedia.org/wiki/BBCode) that web forums used in the nineties, but reinvented to be intuitive and legible.
-To emphasize a word, wrap it in asterisks (`*example*` -> *example*).
-To make a bulleted list, start each line with a dash, just like you would when writing an email.
+It's basically like that clunky [BBCode](https://en.wikipedia.org/wiki/BBCode) that web forums used in the nineties, but reinvented to be intuitive and legible.

-Basically, it's a nice way of writing the HTML for a website while ignoring the CSS.

-It can also handle headers, footnotes, block quotes, links, images, and so on.
-It's widely used in tech for documentation, and it's catching on for blogging as well.

 This page is written in Markdown.
 You can see it raw [here](https://raw.githubusercontent.com/charles-uno/charles-uno.github.io/master/_drafts/2019-02-25-markdown-to-pdf.md).

-Under the hood, Markdown is HTML, just like

 Markdown is basically that awful [BBCode](https://en.wikipedia.org/wiki/BBCode) that web forums used in the nineties, but reinvented to be intuitive and legible.

 https://raw.githubusercontent.com/charles-uno/charles-uno.github.io/master/_drafts/2019-02-25-markdown-to-pdf.md

-The first part is easy.

-- bold, italics
-- code snippets and code blocks
-- block quotes
-- headers
-- footnotes
-- links
-- images
-- bulleted and numbered lists, including nested lists
-- tables (yuck)
-- horizontal rules

-This page is written in Markdown!